 Medical Cannabis products are increasingly being touted for their many medical benefits.
 Could they be an effective PTSD treatment?

 As their use becomes more acceptable across the globe, researchers are exploring the various ways in which medicinal cannabis can bring relief to people who suffer from health problems including Post Traumatic Stress Syndrome (PTSD).
-If you or someone you know suffers from (PTSD, read on to learn more about how cannabis could help.

 What is PTSD?